SunthornK/ku-polls/README.md

 # KU Polls: Online Survey and Polling Application

 Welcome to the KU Polls project!
-This application enables users to participate in online polls and surveys.
+This application enables users to create and participate in online polls and surveys.
 It is built using the Django framework.

 ## Project Overview